qpoint-io/qpoint-endpoint/README.md

 In such a scenario, adapters that need to modify the request before a proxy fetch occurs will sequencially modify or replace the `proxy` instance as the chain progresses.

+## Releasing New Versions
+To release a new version create a `New Release` in GitHub with an incremented tag in the format of `v#.#.#`.
+GitHub will automatically generate the changelog since the last release version.
+After creation, a GitHub action will be kicked off to build, tests, set the npm version, and publish.